9 FAM 302.5

 b.
 (U) Active Opposition No Longer Required: The previous requirement for a showing of active opposition to communism as a condition for relief from visa ineligibility was eliminated by the Immigration Act of 1990.
 Mere termination of membership or affiliation for the requisite period now suffices to provide relief under INA 212(a)(3)(D)(iii).

 c.
 (U) Credible Assertion of Termination Usually Sufficient: If an applicant admits a past membership or affiliation but asserts credibly that the membership or affiliation was terminated two (or in some cases, five) or more years ago, you should accept the assertion at face value.
-You should reject the applicant’s assertion only if the officer has controverting evidence or has another articulable reason for doing so.
+You should reject the applicant’s assertion only if you have controverting evidence or another articulable reason for doing so.

 d.
 Unavailable